consensus-shipyard/consensuslab/specs/hierarchical_consensus.md

 - Checks if the `Value` included in the `CrossMsgMeta` for the source subnet is below the total `CircSupply` of native tokens for the subnet.
 If the `Value > CircSupply`, `SCA` rejects the cross-msgs included in the `CrossMsgMeta` due to a violation of the firewall requirement.
 If `Value <= CircSupply` then the `CrossMsgMeta` is accepted, and `CircSupply` is decremented by `Value`.
 - Checks if the destination of the `CrossMsgMeta` is the current subnet; a subnet higher up in the hierarchy; or a subnet that is lower in the hierarchy.
     - If the `CrossMsgMeta` points to the current subnet or to some other subnet down the current branch of the hierarchy in its `To`, the `CrossMsgMeta` is stored with the subsequent `BottomUpNonce` in `BottomUpMsgsMeta` to notify the `CrossMsgPool` that the cross-msgs inside the `CrossMsgMeta` need to be conveniently executed (or routed down).
     - If the `CrossMsgsMeta` points to a subnet that needs to be routed up, `SCA` executes the same logic as when a new bottom-up cross-msg is created in the subnet, but appending the `CrossMsgsMeta` into the `Meta` field of `CrossMsgs`.
 The corresponding `CrossMsgsMeta` of the current checkpoint is created or updated to include this meta for it to be propagated further up in the next checkpoint.
-Thus, the `CID` of the new `CrossMsgMeta` for the parent includes a single `CID` that already aggregates a link to the `CrossMsgMeta` of the child with cross-messages that need to go even upper in the hierarchy.
+Thus, the `CID` of the new `CrossMsgMeta` for the parent includes a single `CID` that already aggregates a link to the `CrossMsgMeta` of the child with cross-net messages that need to go even upper in the hierarchy.

 Validators' `CrossMsgPool`s also listen for new `BottomUpMsgsMeta` being included in their subnet SCA.
 When a new `CrossMsgsMeta` appears in `BottomUpMsgsMeta` (after the committment of a checkpoint), the `CrossMsgPool` checks if `CrossMsgsMeta.Nonce > AppliedBottomUpNonce` to see if it includes cross-msgs that haven't been executed yet.
 If this is the case, the `CrossMsgPool`:
 - Gets all `CrossMsgsMeta` in `BottomUpMsgsMeta` with `Nonce > AppliedBottomUpNonce`.
 - Gets `CrossMsgMeta.Cid` and makes a request to the subnet content resolution protocol to resolve the `CrossMsgs` behind that `CrossMsgMeta`.
 These requests are directed to the subnet in `Source` and they resolve the CID from the subnet's `CrossMsgsRegistry`.
     - If the resolved `CrossMsgs` only includes elements in the `Msgs` field, they can be directly proposed in the next block for their execution.
     - If this is not the case, and `CrossMsgs` includes in its `Meta` field `CrossMsgMetas` from its children, then these `CrossMsgsMeta` need to be resolved recursively until all the `CrossMsgsMeta` have been successfully resolved to their underlying messages.
-- Then, as it happened for top-down messages, when the `CrossMsgPool` has all the bottom-up messages to be applied, it waits for a `FinailityThreshold` before proposing the messages to be sure that the checkpoint commitment can be considered final, and all the resolved cross-messages are proposed for their inclusion and subsequent execution.
+- Then, as it happened for top-down messages, when the `CrossMsgPool` has all the bottom-up messages to be applied, it waits for a `FinailityThreshold` before proposing the messages to be sure that the checkpoint commitment can be considered final, and all the resolved cross-net messages are proposed for their inclusion and subsequent execution.

 ![](https://hackmd.io/_uploads/Bkrzj2uF5.png)

 ### Path messages
 Path messages are propagated and executed as a combination of bottom-up and top-down messages according the path they need to traverse in the hierarchy.
 Let's consider a message from `/root/f0100/f0200` to `/root/f0100/f0300`.
 This message is propagated as a set of bottom-up message up to the closest common parent (`/root/f0100` in our example).
-When the checkpoint including the cross-message from `/root/f0100/f0200` arrives to `/root/f0100`, the `CrossMsgMeta` is resolved, and from there on, the message is propagated as a top-down message from the closest common parent to the destination (in this case, from `/root/f0100` to `/root/f0100/f0300`),
+When the checkpoint including the cross-net message from `/root/f0100/f0200` arrives to `/root/f0100`, the `CrossMsgMeta` is resolved, and from there on, the message is propagated as a top-down message from the closest common parent to the destination (in this case, from `/root/f0100` to `/root/f0100/f0300`),

 #### Errors propagating cross-net messages
-If at any point the propagation or execution of a cross-msg fails (either because the message runs out of gas in-transit; because the message is invalid in the destination subnet; or because the `CrossMsgMeta.Cid` can't be resolved successfully), the message is discarded, and an error is tracked for the cross-message.
+If at any point the propagation or execution of a cross-msg fails (either because the message runs out of gas in-transit; because the message is invalid in the destination subnet; or because the `CrossMsgMeta.Cid` can't be resolved successfully), the message is discarded, and an error is tracked for the cross-net message.

 > TODO: Come up with error codes for message failures and how to propagate them to the source.
 Only the source will be notified.